-The world of Michele Lamarche, one of Lazard Ltd. (LAZ)’s top advisers to Greece on its debt restructuring, is full of meetings that never happened, officially at least.
+The world of Michele Lamarche, one of Lazard Ltd. (LAZ:US)’s top advisers to Greece on its debt restructuring, is full of meetings that never happened, officially at least.

 With efforts to cut in half Greece’s 206 billion-euro ($269 billion) debt stalled and a Greek bond payment looming, Lamarche and two colleagues secretly met in Paris on a Saturday morning in December with BNP Paribas SA (BNP) adviser Jean Lemierre, a negotiator for Greece’s private creditors, two people involved in the restructuring said.
 Out of that 30-minute meeting came the proposal to offer private creditors cash and give them and the public creditors parity on new Greek debt, said the people, who declined to be identified because the talks were private.
 It helped restart the negotiations.